CHOOSING THE RIGHT PUREBRED

 thereby "saving a life" and possibly making your own life miserable.

-Don't be misled by PETA's hypocritical campaign -
+Don't be misled by the SPCA or Humane

 without feeling the least bit guilty for not having gone to the pound to